Subscribe

 Caring for Laminate Flooring

 Laminate flooring is relatively easy to care for, as long as you keep a few things in mind.
 First, try to avoid using a lot of water to clean a laminate floor.
-Although laminate is water resistant, you don’t want to give your floors a soaking with a traditional wet mop and sudsy water.
-Dousing the floor in water can mean that moisture seeps into the seams between the planks, causing them to swell.
+Although laminate is water resistant, you don’t want to soak your floors with a mop, because moisture can seep into the seams between planks, causing them to swell.

-For everyday cleaning of your laminate flooring, all you need to do is sweep the floor to remove any dust and debris.
-You can use a vacuum on the bare floor setting if you prefer.
+For everyday cleaning of your laminate flooring, it’s preferable to use a broom or vacuum on the bare floor setting.
 If anything spills on laminate, it’s a good idea to wipe up and dry the spill as soon as possible.
+For an occasional deeper clean, you can use a damp — not wet — mop or a specialized floor cleaner mop.

-There are a few things you can do to protect laminate flooring and keep it looking great for years to come.
-To prevent ice, water, snow and mud from getting tracked into your home and onto your floor, place doormats at the doors of your house.
-It’s also a good idea to put absorbent mats around any areas where spills are likely.
-If you have pets, put a placemat under their water bowls.
-You might want to lay a towel or absorbent pad underneath your baby’s highchair, too.
+There are a few simple things you can do to keep laminate flooring looking great for years to come.
+To prevent ice, water, snow, and mud from getting tracked onto your floor, place doormats at the doors of your house.
+It’s also a good idea to put absorbent mats around areas where spills are likely, such as under a pet’s water bowl or a baby’s highchair.

-To protect the surface of the floor, avoid anything that can scratch it.
-Put protective pads on the legs of chairs and tables so that they don’t scratch the floor.
-Keep your pets’ claws and nails trimmed so that they don’t dig into the flooring.
-If you wear high, spiky heels, try to avoid wearing them inside your house for extended lengths of time.
-It can be a good idea to get in the habit of putting shoes on only when you’re leaving home.
+To protect the surface of the floor, be mindful of things that can scratch it.
+Put protective pads on the legs of chairs and tables.
+Keep your pets’ claws and nails trimmed.
+If you wear shoes with heels, it can be a good idea to put them on only when you’re leaving home.

 Laminate Flooring Care Guide